A Day Trip to Qebele and Tufendag

 After changing a few lines, we arrived at the highest spot which offers amazing views.
 It was summer but the air was chilly and crisp, the mountains around were covered in lush vegetation.
 The air was clean, crisp and fresh and if I had known I’d definitely spend a night here to feel the silence around me.

 The way down we saw the dam which was a beautiful pearl blue colour until we arrived back and the journey back to Baku started.

 I thought we were done for the day but Rasim had one last surprise for me.

 We arrived in Shimakhi which is a small city on the way back to Baku.
 The city is lined with small houses in quiet streets and in those streets we arrived at a restaurant for dinner.
-I am going to be honest I didn’t note the name because I was tired but I think it was Dostlug restaurant.
+Honestly, I didn’t note the name because I was tired but I think it was Dostlug restaurant.
 It was a big place inside with a nice garden.
 The best part was the fresh food.
 The servers were very friendly and brought us some extra stuff to try.
 Kufta Buzbash from this place is something I will never forget, it was simply divine.
 Simple food in a simple setting enjoyed with simple people, what else do you want to be happy in life eh!

-It was time to head back to Baku where a king size bed and a shower were waiting for me.
+It was time to head back to Baku where a king-size bed and a shower were waiting for me.
 It was a blessed day!

 Read more tips and tools you can use during travelling.